blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/n8n-part2.md

 ---

 > [!NOTE]
 > This part requires your own API key.
+In order for this lab to function, you will need to add credits to your openai account.
-It costs a tiny amount per request (usually a fraction of a cent)
+> Don't worry though, it costs a tiny amount per request (usually a fraction of a cent)

 ---